-Startup capital is the amount of money injected into the business by the owners and the investors to help fund the start up costs.
+Startup capital is the money injected into the business by owners and investors to help fund start up costs.

 Any startup costs not funded by capital investment will need to be funded by debt and borrowings.
-For example, if the startup costs are 50,000, and the capital injected by the owners and investors is 30,000, then the balance of 20,000 must be found from debt such as start up business loans, supplier credit, lease finance etc.
+To illustrate suppose the startup costs are 50,000, and the capital injected by the owners and investors is 30,000.
+In this case the balance of 20,000 is found from debt such as startup loans, supplier credit, or lease finance.

-The amount of equity each party receives in return for their startup capital is complicated by the fact that the founders need compensating for their efforts and ideas (sweat equity) and our startup-equity calculator is a useful tool to start the process of deciding how the equity in the business is divided between the founders and the investors.
+Determining equity distribution in a startup is complex because founders need compensation for their efforts and ideas (sweat equity).
+Our startup-equity calculator is a useful tool to start the process of deciding how the equity in the business is divided between the founders and the investors.

-In addition outside investors will want to know the estimated return on their investment before investing and the return on investment calculator will help to compare alternative scenarios.
+Additionally investors will want to know the estimated return on their investment before investing.
+Accordingly our return on investment calculator will help to compare alternative scenarios.